 Today I’d like to help fix that.

 With the possible exception of your children, there is no one you’re likely to be closer to than a spouse.
-And that even goes for a lot of people with problem spouses; being with someone day and night over a protracted period conveys more understanding than pretty much anything else.
+Being with someone day and night over a protracted period conveys more understanding than pretty much anything else.
 Along with that comes opportunity.
 No one can present and support more ideas; no one can better nurture attitudes; no one will have more “right times” to insert a useful word, feeling, encouragement or compliment.

 And so the position of spouse can be of immense effect.
 What I’m suggesting today is that we use it consciously and intelligently.